 Note: This letter supersedes LTA Nos.
-2020/057, dated November 18, 2020, and 2020/063, dated December 16, 2020.
+2020/057, dated November 18, 2020, 2020/063, dated December 16, 2020, and 2021/002 dated, January 13, 2021.

 Following COVID-19 "shelter-in-place" orders, the State Board of Equalization (Board) led the formation of the BOE COVID-19 County Boards of Equalization/Assessment Appeals Boards Collaborative Workgroup.
 The workgroup is comprised of experts representing taxpayers, County Assessors, clerks of assessment appeals boards, and county counsels.
 The purpose of the workgroup is to examine and report on the most pressing local assessment issues arising from the COVID-19 pandemic.